 Following three seasons working with the wide outs, Nunn was asked to take over a struggling Lumberjack secondary.
 Nunn converted what had been a weak link in the SFA defense into one of the strongest units in the Southland Conference.
 Under Nunn's guidance, the Lumberjack secondary went from a conference also-ran to the top pass defense in the league.
 His first season working with the defensive backs, Nunn produced three All-SLC selections, the SLC Newcomer of the Year and an All-American.

-Nunn has produced 12 All-SLC selections in the past eight years, including three first-team selections.
-Nunn has also coached a former conference newcomer of the year, four All-Americans as well helped guide the program to its most successful two-year run in school history, winning back-to-back Southland titles.
+Nunn has produced 14 All-SLC selections in the past nine years, including four first-team selections.
+Nunn has also coached a former conference newcomer of the year and six All-Americans.

-Nunn originally came to Nacogdoches in 1996 where he spent five seasons working with the 'Jacks' linebackers and secondary.
+Prior to his most recent stop in Nacogdoches, Nunn originally went to SFA in 1996 where he spent five seasons working with the 'Jacks' linebackers and secondary.
 He helped tutor two-time All-American and former Pro Bowl linebacker Jeremiah Trotter.
 He also was a member of the 1999 coaching staff that guided the 'Jacks to a Southland Football League title.

-The Clearwater, Fla., native has made stops at Baylor, Navarro Junior College and Sam Houston State before arriving on the SFA campus the first time in 1996.
+The Clearwater, Fla., native has made stops at Baylor, Navarro Junior College and Sam Houston State before arriving on the SFA campus the first time.
 After leaving Nacogdoches, Nunn spent three years as the receivers' coach at Troy State before moving to Mississippi to coach running backs.

 A 1991 graduate of Clemson, Nunn was a standout performer for the Tigers, helping Clemson to four-straight 10-2 records and two ACC titles.
 An Academic All-ACC pick as a junior, Nunn was a member of the Tigers' top-ranked defensive unit during his final season.

-A 20-year college coaching veteran, Nunn holds a Bachelor of Science in marketing from Clemson and a Master of Science in education from Baylor.
-Nunn and his wife, Monique, are the parents of two daughters, Alyssa (11) and Aria (5).
+A 21-year college coaching veteran, Nunn holds a Bachelor of Science in marketing from Clemson and a Master of Science in education from Baylor.
+Nunn and his wife, Monique, are the parents of two daughters, Alyssa (12) and Aria (6).